tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:0px'></div>

 As patron of this follower:
-- You have advantage on Charsima ability checks, made to guide or convince your Prodigy provided that they can see or hear you within 60 feet.
+- You have advantage on Charsima ability checks made to guide or convince your Prodigy provided that they can see or hear you within 60 feet.

 <div style='margin-top:0px'></div>

 You cannot change this eldritch invocation whilst you have a pact with a follower.
 If the Prodigy you have made a pact with dies, from the next dusk you can offer the pact from this eldritch invocation to another of your followers.

+<div style='margin-top:0px'></div>

+Taking this invocation multiple times allows the warlock to be the patron of multiple followers.

 > #### Prodigy Example: _Amafrey_
 > Amafrey has been following the Fathomless Warlock, Luth, for a few tendays; she has the statistics of a 1st-level Warrior sidekick.
 Amafrey awakes to the strange sensation of an offer of a pact with Luth.